Dramatycznie/AO3_Scraper/README.md

 - [Bug Reports and Feature Requests](#bug-reports-and-feature-requests)

 # Features
+- Allows user to log into their AO3 account to access private bookmarks and works that are only available to registered users.
 - Extracts bookmark metadata such as URL, title, authors, fandoms, warnings, ratings, categories, characters, relationships, tags, wordcounts, date bookmarked, date updated.
+- Writes extracted data to a CSV file.
 - Downloads bookmarks to different folders based on fandoms, and names the files based on the title and authors.
-- Allows user to log into their AO3 account to access private bookmarks and works that are only available to registered users.
-- Allows user to choose scraping or downloading bookmarks.
-- Implements logging for better error tracking and troubleshooting.
-- Shows the number of pages available.
-- Allows user to specify a range of pages.
-- Allows user to specify an interval delay between requests.
-- Displays a progress bar.
+- Supports downloading bookmarked series.
 - Allows user to choose format when downloading bookmarks (HTML, MOBI, EPUB, PDF, AZW3).
-- Writes extracted data to a CSV file.

 # Dependencies
 - Python 3